EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 tenders + fries.
 Then for dinner I had a "Detroit" style sandwich in the airport.

+### Day 529

+Soylent for a late lunch, and some chocolate and leftover airplane biscuits for breakfast.
+For dinner I had pizza.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/